 Hey guys!

-I want to share with you all why I became a photographer.
+I want to share with you all why I became a family photographer.

 My previous career, starting at age 19, was in fine jewelry and I loved it!
 I was paid to travel all over the world meeting incredible artisans and jewelers, I went on extravagant buying trips, and sold the most rare and expensive jewelry.
 But the day-to-day was stressful.
 Retail is hard, and it’s even harden when you have a young child who needs you.
 I called it quits and took some time off to be a stay-at-home mom.
 Being a SAHM is stressful too, but for the best of reasons!